 How do I put my panel in the panel holder?

 Loosen the wing nuts on the back of your panel holder and slide the brass arms out to the width of your panel.
-Next, bring them in a little smaller (1/4") than your panel width and tighten.
+Next, bring them in a little smaller, about 1/4" LESS THAN your panel width and tighten.
 Then you put the panel into the spring-loaded side first...push it out a little and drop the other side into the other arm.
 See also Set Up Instructions.

 How do I care for my box?

 Your Palette/Panel holder is made from Black Walnut and Baltic Birch woods.
 All of the wood is hand rubbed with Danish Oil (natural color).
 The oil has a light Polyurethane base which gives adequate protection to the elements.
 If you feel it necessary to reapply oil to the Palette/Panel Holder, sand with 200 grit sandpaper and then apply the oil.
 Make sure to wipe excess oils before they are allowed to dry.

 All of the hardware is solid brass except the aluminum support arm(s) and the stainless steel spring that is part of the panel holding assembly.
 The parts we make here (such as the adjustable sliding arm assembly, brass carrier assembly arms and clips) are all polished but not lacquered.
 You may maintain this look yourself with a brass polishing substance.
 We feel it is nice to get an aged look to the brass along with an aged look to the palette.

 Do I need to do anything to my palette before I put paint on it?

 No, just lay out your palette and paint!
 Some artists like to have a piece of glass specially cut to put in the palette area rather than using the Baltic Birch as a mixing surface.
 If you choose to do that you can use a bead of silicone in each corner to hold the glass in place.